All About Japanese JLPT 2026 Exam

 There are no specific requirements or guidelines.

 If you don’t speak Japanese as your first language, you can take the JLPT test to determine your current level.
-The test is also open to Japanese citizens, with some conditions.
+The test is also open to Japanese citizens, subject to certain conditions.

 There is no age limit.
 So, no matter your age, you can take the test.